imsuck/library/docs/hld.md

 ---

 ## Description
-Decomposition of a tree into heavy/light paths which allows for efficient path queries.
+Heavy-light decomposition decomposes a tree into heavy/light edges such that each path from a vertex to root goes through $\mathcal O(\log n)$ light edge.
+This allows efficient path queries.

 ## Operations
 - `HLD(G &g, int root = 0)`